 About This Recipe for Ham and Beans on Stove

-Yes, this speedy, easy recipe for ham and beans can be made in 20 minutes or less.
-I typically will have it ready in about 15 minutes.
-It has been tested for shorter times but the results impacted the quality of both the flavors and the beans texture.
+This recipe for ham and beans on the stove has been tested for shorter times but the results impacted the quality of both the flavors and the beans texture.
 Confidently, I can say this is the best ham and beans ever if you follow the steps.

 Following our this as a guide, you’ll always have exceptionally flavors and quality to produce the best beans with ham recipe for everyone.
 It is extremely easy and quite surprising for great flavor.
 Read further.

 Learn how to make beans and ham in the true and correct Southern Way.
 This is not the classic, national version, which is mushy and lacks full flavor.

 In summary, you make it by browning some chopped onions and ham cubes.
 You then add in the canned beans, folding it altogether.
 Cover it for a few minutes to thoroughly get hot and serve it!
 There are 2 very important steps during this preparation.

 - First of all, you’ll notice that you use absolutely no salt.
 Ham is typically already salty enough.

 - Secondly, you don’t stir this pot a lot.
 We emphasize the “folding” of the beans.
 This is to avoid making the beans mushy from a lot of stirring.
 If you reduce the amount of times you “stir” and focus on mainly just scraping the pan’s bottom, you’ll be good to go.

 After years of testing different ways, the best time to add ham to beans is at the very beginning.
 This gives it time for all the excess water to cook out and then begin to brown right alongside the diced onions.
 Plus it melds the ham and onions together.